 When it comes to market access (availability in the US gaming industry), nobody can compete with Penn National.
 The company’s casino and gaming footprint provides access to 19 states and nearly half, more than 150 million, of all US residents.

 Penn National’s market presence includes many highly sought after online gambling and sports betting prizes in the country.
-That list includes Florida, Illinois, Massachusetts, Michigan, Ohio, Indiana, Louisiana and Pennsylvania.
+A deal that could eventually bring Florida online sportsbooks into existence also includes Illinois, Massachusetts, Michigan, Ohio, Indiana, Louisiana and Pennsylvania.

 Several of these states already have sports betting industries, and several more are in somewhere in the process of transforming into legal sports betting state.